Welcome to Year 3

 Please ensure any reusable pots for snacks are clearly labelled with your child’s name.

-Weekly spellings and homework where appropriate will be posted on teams each week on Wednesday to be returned via teams, where possible the following Tuesday.
+Weekly spellings and homework will be issued on Wednesday and should be returned to school no later than the following Monday.

 The two most important activities you can do with your child is listening to them read as well as reading to them.